-All three cyber coordinators (Howard Schmidt and Michael Daniel under President Obama and Rob Joyce under President Trump) made significant contributions to strengthening our nation’s cybersecurity posture.
-Having worked with them, we can tell you how critical
+All three cyber coordinators (Howard Schmidt and Michael Daniel under President Obama and Rob Joyce under President Trump) have made significant contributions to strengthening our nation’s cybersecurity posture.
+Having worked with them, we can tell you how

-the role of cyber coordinator has been to harmonizing cyber policy across the Administration.
+critical the role of cyber coordinator has been to harmonizing cyber policy across the Administration.
 While U.S. Cyber Command and the Department of Homeland Security play key leadership roles, no department or agency has sole responsibility for cybersecurity.
-Instead,

-every department has a role to play, as reemphasized in President Trump’s Cybersecurity Executive Order.
-Without a dedicated office to advise the President on cyber policy issues, the multitude of authorities and stakeholders threatens to substitute competition
+Instead, every department has a role to play, as reemphasized in President Trump’s Cybersecurity Executive Order.
+Without a dedicated office to advise the President on cyber policy issues, the multitude of authorities and stakeholders threatens to substitute

-for coordination and undermine the government’s ability to communicate consistent positions regarding cyberspace.
+competition for coordination and undermine the government’s ability to communicate consistent positions regarding cyberspace.